-and thus may not work for other languages.
-Monaghan, Christiansen, and Chater (2007) therefore generated a set of 53 cross-linguistic phonological cues, including gross-level word cues such as length, consonant cues relating to manner and place of articulation of phonemes in different parts of the words, and vowel cues relating to tongue height and position as well as whether the vowel was reduced.
+The results presented so far apply only to English.
+If language, in general, has evolved to rely on multiple-cue integration, then it should be possible to find evidence of similar kinds of cue information available in other languages as well.
+However, many of phonological cues used by Monaghan et al. (2005) were specific to English (Table 1) and thus may not work for other languages.
+Monaghan, Christiansen and Chater (2007) therefore generated a set of 53 crosslinguistic phonological cues, including gross-level word cues such as length, consonant cues relating to manner and place of articulation of phonemes in different parts of the words, and vowel cues relating to tongue height and position as well as whether the vowel was reduced.
 They then conducted analyses of child-directed speech in English, French, and Japanese.
-Using the new cues, they replicated the results of the previous study in terms of correct noun/ verb classification (16 cues: 63.4% vs. 53 cues: 67.5).
+Using the new cues, they replicated the results of the previous study in terms of correct noun/verb classification (16 cues: 63.4% vs. 53 cues: 67.5).
 Noun/verb classification using phonological cues was also very good for both French (82%) and Japanese (82%).
 Classification performance was further improved across all three languages (English: 94%; French: 91.4%; Japanese: 93.4%) when the phonological cues were integrated with distributional cues (computed as before).

-Together, the results of these corpus analyses show that, across representatives of three different language genera - Germanic (English), Romance (French), and Japanese - child-directed speech contains useful cues for distinguishing between nouns and verbs (see also Kelly 1992).
-The results are thus consistent with the prediction that, as a result of the cultural evolution of language, words contain within them the sound of syntax: nouns and verbs differ in terms of their phonology.
+Together, the results of the corpus analyses show that across representatives of three different language genera-Germanic (English), Romance (French), and Japanese-child-directed speech contains useful cues for distinguishing between nouns and verbs (see also, Kelly, 1992).
+The results are thus consistent with the hypothesis that, as a result of the cultural evolution of language, words contain within them, the sound of syntax: nouns and verbs differ in terms of their phonology6.
 Importantly, the specific cues differed considerably across languages, suggesting that each language has recruited its own unique set of cues to facilitate acquisition through multiple-cue integration.
 However, these analyses only demonstrate that there are probabilistic cues available for learning about aspects of syntax.
 Next, we shall see that a domain-general sequential learner, the SRN, can take advantage of both phonological and distributional cues to learn about syntax.